per-gron/pereckerdal.github.com/_posts/2010-05-18-the-two-faces-of-the-hygiene-problem.markdown

 often add special means to break hygiene when the macro writer wants that.

 The second might seem unlikely to ever occur; why would anyone want to override the meaning of `+`?
-As I see it, there is primarily one important case where this happens, and that's when you combine modules and macros.
+In my experience, there is primarily one important case where this happens, and that's when you combine modules and macros.
 Let's say you have a module *A* that imports module *B* and exports a macro `mac`. `mac` uses some functions from *B*.
 If you